trippByter/trippByter/README.md

 ![](https://portal.andina.pe/EDPfotografia2/Thumbnail/2010/10/05/000137785W.jpg)

 - Hi there, mi name is Waldir Cossio.
+- I was born in 1993.
 - I'm from Pisco, Perú.
 - I like technology, I'm entusiast programmer.
-- I play drums in @mal.portadxs
+- I play drums in @mal.portadxs.

 # This is my actually stack: